Acappellia/NyaaToken/Readme.md

 - Fixed a bug that would cause reward resetting every time the server restarts.
 - The reward giving now uses a smarter method which no longer relies on chunk loading.
 - Added a toggle to keep shopkeepers' names and coordinates unchanged, so they will not be renamed or carried away with boats by accident.
+    - This takes no effect on shops summoned by previous versions of this datapack.
 - Please uninstall the previous version first to perform a clean update.

 ## Commands (functions)